 All registered sex offenders are required to be listed and registered on either a national or state sex offender database.
 Those listed on these databases have been convicted of a sex offense.
-You are able to see this information on the internet, but bear in mind that you will not be able to get the precise address, just the block that they live on.
+You are able to see this information on the internet but bear in mind that you will not be able to get the precise address, just the block that they live on.

 Court Records are public records.
 These records include a case file containing a docket sheet and any documents and filings filed in your court case.
 You can access court records on their website, or at the Washington Parish Clerk of Court where the case was filed.

 Every state maintains records of people’s criminal past.
 These databases are connected and you can track criminal histories from any other state.
-You are able to go to the Washington Parish Courthouse and check in person, or check the website.
+You are able to go to the Washington Parish Courthouse and check in person or you can check the website.
 It is helpful to know the county the crime was committed in, and if the crime was in a completely different state, you may have to pay a fee for a more comprehensive search.

 When you look up someone’s criminal record you are able to get a listing of all the arrests, charges, or convictions for these crimes: